 Cigna’s plans are also on the more affordable side of the spectrum.
 They only operate in a dozen states, but they offer the cheapest silver plan on the market in three of them.

 Speaking of which, their main drawback is probably the fact that their health insurance plans are only available in twelve states.
 Other than that, their customer reviews are also mixed.
-They only have a 3.5 out of 5 stars rating from Consumer Affairs, but they did well in the J.D.
-Power Survey, including one regional first place.
+They only have a 3.1 out of 5 stars rating from Consumer Affairs, but they did well in the J.D.
+Power Survey.

 3. Oscar